 When Grey's Anatomy debuted in 2005, it began the rise of the medium's most successful and influential showrunners: Shonda Rhimes.
 On her resume, Rhimes has led some of the latest and greatest shows including Scandal, How to Get Away with Murder, and Empire.
 Recently, Rhimes signed a massive development deal with Netflix.

 Here she is in conversation on the future of storytelling and her unique (some would call revolutionary) answer to "What is a showrunner?"

 How to become a showrunner

 No one becomes a showrunner overnight.
+Showrunner jobs can difficult to get — it almost always requires years of previous experience in producing and/or writer's rooms.
 While there are many ways to get ahead in the industry, here’s the common step-by-step way many people have gotten the role.

 1. Start Writing

 First, you need to develop good writing habits and hone your craft.
-Start creating original pilots in addition to writing spec scripts.
+Start creating original pilots in addition to writing spec scripts in the proper TV script format.
 Original pilots allow you to develop a unique writing style.
 Meanwhile, spec scripts are great for learning how to get inside another writer’s headspace.

 During this time, you can learn what television shows you’re drawn to.
 Do you mostly want to write comedies or dramas?
 It’s best to focus on a single niche rather than a little bit of everything or else an agent won’t know how to place you.